Method-of-Moments Inference for GLMs and Doubly Robust Functionals under Proportional Asymptotics: Preparatory Results

 \end{proof}

-As our proposed MoM-based estimators critically rely on inverting a nonlinear map (generally without an analytic form), we also need the following fundamental result about smooth functions, particularly in Appendix \ref{app:identification}.
+As our proposed MoM-based estimators critically rely on inverting a nonlinear map (generally without an analytic form), particularly in Appendix~\ref{app:identification}, we also need the following result that is a consequence of the Inverse Function Theorem and a result believed to be due to Hadamard (Theorem 6.2.8 of \citet{krantz2002implicit}).